Prose Review: Is Luxury Hair Care Actually Better?

 Conclusion

-Prose requires potential customers to input a large amount of somewhat personal health information like pregnancy status and diet just to get a shampoo blend made, which is highly inconvenient and we consider the website experience to be much worse than just buying a regular shampoo online.
+Prose requires potential customers to input a large amount of personal health information like pregnancy status and diet just to get a suggested shampoo blend, which is highly inconvenient.

 Online customer reviews of Prose are generally positive, and the brand does not appear to have faced any lawsuits due to product quality at the time of updating this article.